Restoring Remote Desktop (RDP) connectivity to an Azure VM after a user lockout

 Refer to Azure Serial Console for Windows for details.

-• Within the Azure, navigate via menu to Virtual Machines -> name-of-the-VM -> Connect -> Connect.
+• In Azure, navigate via the menu to Virtual Machines -> name-of-the-VM -> Connect -> Connect.

 • On the right side, expand More ways to connect.